 State-of-the-Art Surgery Center in Lawrence

-The Surgery Center of Blue Valley was started in 2007 by Drs.
-Laha and Phillips to provide a convenient and cutting-edge foot surgery facility for our Lawrence patients.
+The Surgery Center of Blue Valley was started in 2007 by Dr. Laha to provide a convenient and cutting-edge foot surgery facility for our Lawrence patients.
 Our Ambulatory Surgery Center (ASC) is fully licensed and regulated by the state of Kansas.
 Our surgery center concentrates on foot surgery only, so we can provide the best equipment and a dedicated staff to treat most surgical foot and ankle problems.
 Rather than a hospital stay, you have an outpatient procedure which is more convenient and usually means a shorter stay plus an environment with less risk for infection.

 We Offer the Latest Advances in Foot Care